-It is a programming language of general purpose-designs and developed by Guido Van Rossum.
+It is a programming language for general-purpose designs and was developed by Guido Van Rossum.
 The term Python comes from the favorite television series “Monty Python’s Flying Circus” by Guido Van Rossum.
 Whether you are new to programming in other languages doesn’t matter.
 Python is both easy to understand and easy to write.

 Perl is a language that generally operates in the same spaces as Python, Ruby, and PHP.
-By Larry Wall, it was developed in 1987.
+It was developed by Larry Wall in 1987.
 It was first designed for text processing, like obtaining the necessary data from a designated text file and for changing the text file into a distinct form.

 In short, for any other programming language that you can do with Perl, you can do just about everything.
-Perl is a lot alike to C syntactically and is simple for the users who know C, C++programming languages.
+Perl is a lot similar to C syntactically and is simple for the users who know C programming languages.

 Features of Programming Language Python vs Perl

-Uses Of both programming Language Python and Perl
+Uses Of Both Programming Languages Python And Perl

 A wide range of applications built with Python.
 These are the following:

 - Web Applications: If you want the next big thing in social networking or e-commerce portal to be created and developed, you can use Python.
 Python used to create the biggest web applications and websites.

 - Game Development: Gambling will no longer be a fantasy.
 Games such as BattleField 2 and BattleField Heroes use Python for controls on logic and servers.

 - Data Analysis: Python is there to help you if you want to make a Movie recommendation engine or visualize the data.